Jon Beason: Professional career

-2007 NFL Draft

 Carolina Panthers

-Beason was drafted in the first round with the 25th overall pick in the 2007 NFL Draft by the Carolina Panthers.
+Beason was selected in the first round with the 25th overall pick in the 2007 NFL draft by the Carolina Panthers.
 Beason had a great rookie season, finishing second behind Patrick Willis in tackles for a rookie with 140.
 He finished second in the NFL Defensive Rookie of the Year voting behind Willis, receiving two votes.
 During Beason's second year he was selected to his first Pro Bowl and was an AP All-Pro selection after recording 138 tackles and three interceptions.

 In the 2009 season Beason recorded three sacks, three interceptions, a forced fumble, and 141 tackles, including 111 solo tackles.
 As a result, he was a second-team pick on the 2009 All-Pro Team, and also received a spot in the Pro Bowl when Patrick Willis backed out due to injury.

 Due to an injury to outside linebacker Thomas Davis, who was placed on the Physically Unable to Perform list, Beason volunteered to move to the outside linebacker position while Davis recovered.
 However, Davis was not taken off the list by the Panthers, and Beason had to assume the role further until Dan Connor, who had taken over the inside linebacker position, had a season-ending injury, thus moving Beason back inside.

 Due to him switching positions, he finished the season with the worst statistical performance of his career, recording only 121 tackles (9 less than fellow Panther James Anderson and the first time in his career he did not place first in team tackles).
 However, Beason was rewarded for his temporary switch to the position, and was designated a Pro Bowl alternate at the outside linebacker position, and later was awarded a spot when Lance Briggs backed out due to an injury.
+He was ranked 95th by his fellow players on the NFL Top 100 Players of 2011.

 On July 28, 2011, Beason and the Panthers agreed to terms on a deal that would make him the highest-paid middle linebacker in NFL history.
 The deal was worth $50 million over 5 years, with $25 million guaranteed.
 On September 14, Beason was placed on the injured reserve list with an injured left Achilles tendon.
 However, in the 2012 NFL season, Beason lost his middle linebacker starting position to Boston College draft pick Luke Kuechly, who would win the Defensive Rookie of the year for the 2012 season.

-After starting the first two games of the season, Beason lost his starting job to Chase Blackburn.
+After starting the first two games of the 2013 season, Beason lost his starting job to Chase Blackburn.
 On October 4, 2013, he was traded to the New York Giants for a 7th round pick.
 Despite playing in all 64 regular season games, as well as one playoff game, during the first four years of his Panthers career, Beason managed to only appear in five during his last two full seasons with the team.